wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 ##  <a name="Request">Speech Request</a>
 Once you have instantiated a SpeechClient and SpeechInput objects, use RecognizeAsync to make a request to the speech service.
 **var task = speechClient.RecognizeAsync(speechInput);**
 The task returned by RecognizeAsync completes once the request completes.
-The last RecognitionResult that the server thinks is the end of the recognition.The task can Fault if the server or the SDK fails unexpectedly.
+The last RecognitionResult that the server thinks is the end of the recognition.
+The task can Fault if the server or the SDK fails unexpectedly.

 ## <a name="Events">Speech Events</a>
 #### Partial Results Event: